 We must call Obama and the Democrats' incessant drive for centralized government -- and their class-warfare rhetoric -- what it is: a new branding of the old Marxist philosophies, i.e., "Progressivism".
 It's just a different name for the same failed ideology that spreads misery and poverty where ever it is implemented.

 The modern Democrat Party should be called what it is: the party of Marx.
 The Party of Unconstitutionality.
-The Party of Failure.
-And it must be politically obliterated in 2012 if this Republic is to survive.
+The Party of Economic Misery and Failure.
+And it must be stopped -- quickly -- if this Republic is to survive.

 Based upon: Milton Friedman's 'Power of the Market'.
 Hat tip: Mark Levin.